Your product page is the revenue driver on your online store.

 Figs uses a short video that shows a model wearing their product and dancing around.

-If that's not reason enough to include video on your product pages, we don't know what is.
+If that's not reason enough to include video on your product page design, we don't know what is.

 ...that said, video is no good if it's not obvious.